-Trump Admin Leaked Pelosi’s Commercial Travel Plans, House Speaker Aide Says
+Trump admin leaked Pelosi's commercial travel plans, House speaker aide says

-An aide to House Speaker Nancy Pelosi (D-Calif.) on Friday accused the Trump administration of leaking her revised plans to fly a commercial aircraft to Afghanistan, forcing the top Democrat to officially cancel her visit to the war zone.
-It was the latest development after the president, in an extraordinary move abruptly canceled her use of a military aircraft.
+An aide to House Speaker Nancy Pelosi (D-Calif.) on Friday accused the Trump administration of leaking Pelosi’s revised plans to fly a commercial aircraft to Afghanistan, forcing the top Democrat to officially cancel her visit to the war zone.
+It was the latest development after the president, in an extraordinary move, abruptly canceled her use of a military aircraft.

-In an announcement on Twitter, Pelosi’s spokesman Drew Hammill blasted the White House leak for posing “grave threats” to the House Speaker and the delegation that had planned to make the trip.
+In an announcement on Twitter, Pelosi spokesman Drew Hammill blasted the White House leak for posing “grave threats” to the House speaker and the delegation that had planned to make the trip.

 In the middle of the night, State Dept's Diplomatic Security Service provided an updated threat assessment detailing that the President announcing this sensitive travel had significantly increased danger to the delegation & to troops, security, & other officials supporting trip.